 Donate NowOrganizations and universities can open doors for deserving athletes.
 Let’s build something together.

-At The Bridge Foundation, we are committed to helping talented student athletes from underserved communities unlock their full potential, both on and off the field.
+Let’s TalkAt The Bridge Foundation, we are committed to helping talented student athletes from underserved communities gain access to the resources they need to compete at the collegiate level.

-Apply Now →We work with high school student athletes from underserved communities who have the talent and drive to compete at the college level but need support navigating the process.
+Apply NowWe work with high school student athletes from underserved communities who have the talent and drive to compete at the next level but lack access to the recruiting exposure, financial resources, and guidance needed to get there.

-If you play baseball, basketball, soccer, or another sport and are serious about continuing your athletic career in college.
-We want to hear from you.
+If you play baseball, basketball, soccer, or another sport and are serious about continuing your athletic career in college, we want to hear from you.